|

 Names ]

-- DA:
+- DA

-Chinese name meaning "attainment."
+(达): Chinese name meaning "attainment."

-Also a martial arts term meaning "big" or
+This is also a martial arts term meaning "big" or

 "hit, strike."

-- DAAMODARAH:
+- DAAMODARAH: Variant spelling of Hindi

 - DAAN: